Food premises registration

 - arrangements for maintenance

-- Pest control procedures
+- pest control procedures

 - arrangements for applying the health mark

-- arrangements for staff health monitoring
+- your staff health monitoring arrangements

 - your food and water sampling plan

 - which laboratory you will use for carrying out food and water sample analysis

 - staff training arrangements